 In April 2023, we successfully entered into two strategic partnerships which management believes will help significantly reduce our overall cost structure, enhance our margins and further support our facilities consolidation initiatives while also servicing and providing solutions to our customers.
-First, we entered into a strategic partnership (the "MJ Packaging Partnership") with A&A Global Imports d/b/a MarijuanaPackaging.com ("MJ Pack"), a leading provider of packaging solutions to the cannabis industry.
+First, we entered into a strategic partnership (the "MJ Packaging Partnership") with A&A Global Imports d/b/a MarijuanaPackaging,com ("MJ Pack"), a leading provider of packaging solutions to the cannabis industry.
 As part of the MJ Packaging Partnership, we will no longer purchase additional packaging inventory and MJ Pack will become our strategic partner to continue providing and enhancing packaging solutions for our customers.
 As a result of the MJ Packaging Partnership, we are no longer seeking a purchaser for our packaging division.
 Second, we entered into a strategic partnership with an affiliate of one our existing vape suppliers ("Vape Partner") to service certain key customers with vaporizer goods and services (the "Vape Partnership").
 As part of the Vape Partnership, we will introduce our Vape Partner to to certain key customers, assist with the promotion and the sale of certain vaporizer goods and services, and help coordinate the logistics, storage and distribution of such vaporizer products.
 If our Vape Partner and key customer(s) enter into a direct relationship, the customers would directly purchase vaporizer goods and services, which we currently sell them, directly from our Vape Partner and we would no longer need to purchase such vape inventory on behalf of such key customer(s).
 In exchange we would earn quarterly and annual commission payments from our strategic partners.
-While the strategic partnerships may result in a decrease in top line revenue for these packaging and vape products of existing inventory back into cash, thereby improving our balance sheet.
+While the strategic partnerships may result in a decrease in top line revenue for these packaging and vape products these partnerships combined with some of our other restructuring initiatives, should allow us to reduce our overall cost-structure and enhance our margins, and convert millions of dollars of existing inventory back into cash, thereby improving our balance sheet.